paudley/py_qa/REORG_PLAN.md

 * Strict typing and SOLID guardrails from `REORG_MODULES.md` apply to every new
   module: clear inputs/outputs, interface-first wiring, contract tests.
 * Tooling catalog code must remain pyqa-agnostic so it can ship independently.
+* Runtime implementations live under `src/pyqa`, while the shared specification is published from the sibling `src/tooling_spec` module to keep code and spec assets side-by-side inside this repository.
+* All third-party dependencies (e.g., spaCy, tree-sitter) are mandatory; missing modules must raise fatal errors rather than degrade gracefully.

 ## Coding RULES